McStasMcXtrace/iFit/Libraries/Optimizers/README.txt

-buscarnd by Argimiro R. Secchi (arge@enq.ufrgs.br) and Giovani Tonel(giovani.tonel@ufrgs.br) on September 2006 used in fminrand modified to use standard Matlab optimization fminsearch syntax and options
+buscarnd by Argimiro R. Secchi (arge@enq.ufrgs.br) and Giovani Tonel(giovani.tonel@ufrgs.br) on September 2006 used in fminrand modified to use standard Matlab optimization fminsearch syntax and options gwmcmc by Aslak Grinsted 2015 https://github.com/grinsted/gwmcmc used in fminmarkov modified to use standard Matlab optimization fminsearch syntax and options